-Apache OpenOffice 4.1.0 Released on Apr 29, 2014.
+Apache OpenOffice 4.1.8 has been released on Nov 10, 2020.
 This version has Improvements to graphics, charts, forms, text annotations and accessibility feature.
-The Apache OpenOffice 4.1.0 Release Notes provide an explanation of these changes.
+The Apache OpenOffice 4.1.8 Release Notes provide an explanation of these changes.
 However,you should have the opportunity to migrate your old profile settings to the new profile area.

-This how to guide will help you to Install Apache Openoffice 4.1.0 on CentOS, RHEL and Fedora systems.
-If you are running Libre-Office or Older version of Apache OpenOffice, We recommend to remove that from system.
+This how-to guide will help you to Install Apache Openoffice 4.1.8 on CentOS, RHEL, and Fedora systems.
+If you are running Libre-Office or an older version of Apache OpenOffice, We recommend removing that from the system.

 - Linux kernel version 2.6 or higher, glibc2 version 2.5 or higher